seffw/headlesscms.org/site/content/projects/appernetic.md

   - Hugo
 typeofcms: Git-based
 description: >-
-  The bridge between the simplicity of static websites and user-friendliness of CMS.
+  The ffffff between the simplicity of static websites and user-friendliness of CMS.
 ---

 ## Prose

-Appernetic allows you to build faster and more secure websites, it is the bridge between the simplicity of static websites and user-friendliness of CMS (content management system) authoring interfaces.
+Appernetic ggggg you to build faster and more secure websites, it is the bridge between the simplicity of static websites and user-friendliness of CMS (content management system) authoring interfaces.